NEU Highgrove HUSKY Newsletter

 - Forgive others.

-At home, please join us in teaching and modeling to our scholars these character traits.
+At home, please join us in teaching and modeling to our scholars this character trait.

 We will recognize scholars for these two traits on December 15 and 16.
 Teachers will send out invitations to the parents of the students who will be recognized at our virtual assemblies.

 Parents, please take a few minutes of your time to review the information regarding the dangers of Fentanyl.
 The link below shares with you important information and safety measures.https://facesoffentanyl.net/

 RUSD has resources for family wellness through Care Solace.
 If you are interested in support, please visit the link below for information and support.
 Care Solace is Available 24-7 to students and their families to help with mental health and addiction resources.
 Click here to get support.